PRBergerIII/entJavaIndyProject/TimeLog.md

 I have done some planning thus far on my project, but a lot has been abstract thought and brainstorming while in the car or otherwise not at a computer to put together a solid plan, so trying to put everything together for this first checkpoint has been a bit of a task.
+Unfortunately I'm not quite there yet, but hope to be by EOD tomorrow for sure.